 Managing a portfolio is a responsibility that economists and market prognosticators usually do not to have.
 Fortunate for them, I might add, as their “calls” rarely prove prescient.
 The game appears so much simpler from the stands than it is on the field.
 For those that do have skin in the game, the difficulties are compounded by the institutional pressures to have a well-reasoned narrative for the market given the state of the economy or actions of the Fed and other market participants.
 In fact, it may even appear negligent to not.
 But, ironically, intellectual humility is a sign of strength, not weakness.
 In One Up on Wall Street, Peter Lynch says it best, “When it comes to predicting the market, the important skill here is not listening [to the “experts”], it’s snoring.
 The trick is not to learn to trust your gut feelings, but rather to discipline yourself to ignore them.
 Stand by your stocks as long as the fundamental story of the company hasn’t changed.”

 For speculators, a manic depressive Mr. Market causes anxiety.
 Risk is volatility, not permanent loss of capital.
-And oftentimes, many investors reveal their true speculator colors, and volatility becomes permanent loss of capital.
+Investors think only of the latter.
+But oftentimes, many investors reveal their true speculator colors when volatility becomes permanent loss of capital.
 It’s not entirely nonsensical if quarterly performance is the focus; it’s hard to underestimate the influence of incentives.
 Maybe it can be disguised as prudent risk mitigation.
 But aren’t lower prices generally less risky?
-On the other hand, maybe the fundamental story is re-evaluated given a new environment.
+On the other hand, though, maybe they do re-evaluate the fundamental story given the new future probabilities.
 Hopefully, because an investor buying or selling only because the price has gone up or down seems inconsistent.
-Sometimes, prudent speculation can be a part of an investor’s strategy.
-Legendary investors like George Soros, Stanley Druckenmiller, and Paul Tudor Jones focus on price charts, supply and demand, and liquidity to inform some of their more macro oriented trades.
+Sometimes, prudent speculation can actually be a part of an investor’s strategy.
+Legendary investors like George Soros, Stanley Druckenmiller, and Paul Tudor Jones focus on price charts, supply and demand, and liquidity to inform some of their more macro-oriented trades.
 Their ability to understand what price action is indicating and to take advantage of the likely subsequent moves is extraordinary.
-But for each well-informed speculative bet, there is far more senseless gambling by those who are overconfident in their clairvoyance.
+But for each well-informed speculative bet, there are far more senseless gambles by those who are overconfident in their clairvoyance.

 Should stocks be bought at all time lows or all time highs?
 Should losers be cut and winners be added to, expecting continued momentum?
 Or should losers be doubled down on and winners trimmed, expecting mean reversion?
 Ironically, both momentum and value factors have exhibited statistically significant outperformance over time.
 There are no cut-and-dry rules for trading price movements.
 Prices will fluctuate in random walks over the short term, reacting to the bombardment of hot off the press headlines.
 Whether the news signifies a change in value or is just noise is for each investor to judge.
 Only time will tell, not price.